vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### m
 ### n
 ### o
-From the sky was Agni first born,
-From us secondly he who knoweth all,
-In the waters thirdly the manly;
-The pious man singeth of him, the undying, as he kindleth him.
 ### p
-Pure, O purifying one, to be lauded,
-O Agni, mightily thou shinest,
-To whom offering is made with ghee.
 ### q
-Shining like gold, he hath become widely resplendent,
-For glory shining with immortal life;
-Agni became immortal in his strength [5],
-What time prolific Dyaus begat him.
 ### r
 What time his glory urged the lord to strength,
 Then (did) Dyaus (let) the pure seed be sprinkled openly;